DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Grid/Summary/Descriptions/Grid-Summary-Custom.md

 * For each data row in the processed range.
 The [SummaryStage](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomSummaryEventArgs.SummaryStage) property value is [Calculate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomSummaryStage).
 At this stage, you can calculate a summary value.
 * After grid rows are processed.
 The [SummaryStage](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomSummaryEventArgs.SummaryStage) property value is [Finalize](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomSummaryStage).
 At this stage, you can finalize summary calculation.

 To refresh grid summary values, call the [RefreshSummary](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.RefreshSummary) method.
-You can also handle the [CustomizeSummaryDisplayText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.CustomizeSummaryDisplayText) event to change the summary's display text.
+You can also specify the [DisplayText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridSummaryItem.DisplayText) property or handle the [CustomizeSummaryDisplayText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.CustomizeSummaryDisplayText) event to customize the summary's display text.

 In this demo, the custom summary calculates the sum of **Total** values against the selected Grid rows.
+The built-in total summary calculates the grand total for all rows.